Merck Serono, Kadimastem collaborate on cell-based drug screening

-TEL AVIV, Nov 4 (Reuters) - Merck Serono and Israel’s Kadimastem signed a memorandum of understanding aimed at advancing their stem cell-based drug screening collaboration initiated in 2012, the companies said on Monday.
+TEL AVIV (Reuters) - Merck Serono and Israel’s Kadimastem signed a memorandum of understanding aimed at advancing their stem cell-based drug screening collaboration initiated in 2012, the companies said on Monday.

 Kadimastem has developed technologies to differentiate stem cells into oligodendrocytes, which are brain cells that produce myelin, the insulation for the neural wiring.